 The most attractive part about this web and mobile app is that it uses 3D animations to reduce the wrong intonation.
 The app also contains interactive jaw exercises and face diagrams to guide on tongue and mouth placement for uttering certain sounds.

-Siri and Cortana, respectively for iOS and Android are the electronic programs that can answer questions, provide recommendations, search as you dictate it to, or perform other functions on your command.
+Siri and Google Assistant, respectively for iOS and Android are the electronic programs that can answer questions, provide recommendations, search as you dictate it to, or perform other functions on your command.
 Your children can actually have actual conversations with these programs, and also learn to enunciate.

 If a word is mispronounced, children can instantly recognize that from the response by the program.
 When the program mishears a word that one has said, the answers or the search results will not be as expected.
 It can be instantly detected what the program heard instead of the actual word.
 Children can then work on those particular words or phrases.

 Plus, its fun to ask them anything one likes!
 There is no way children will not like having a conversation with these programs.

 This might not be an application, nonetheless, google translate can be an absolute savior.
 Because, it doesnt only translate words and sentences from one language to another, but it also gives one the chance to listen to the correct pronunciation of words in any language including English.